storybynumbers/total-news/latest.html.md

 ## 2 August 2013

  - Total
    - Vincent Kranendonk has started at Total Active Media!
+He is a frontend developer with a focus on *Wordpress*.
  - CMS
    - This site was built with [DocPad](http://docpad.org/), a *static site generator*.
    - All content is stored in simple *Markdown* files.
 Updating the content will trigger the site to regenerate a new static version.